Astromsoc/super-rookie-rookie/README.md

 ### Matplotlib Utils
 Several script templates I find useful in daily use to plot good-looking figures that satiate basic needs.

+### Trivials
+Other hard-to-categorize codes I write for fun or to assist understanding of course contents or significant algorithms.